Table of contents

 Things to Consider When Calling in Sick

-Before you make your request over a call or a message, take a few minutes to consider some basic elements about your situation, for instance, what is in your benefits package and how your absence will impact the team.
+Before you make your request over a call or a message, take a few minutes to consider some basic elements about your situation, for instance, what is in your benefits package, how much PTO your employer offers, and how your absence will impact the team.

 Here are some examples of things to consider about how to call in sick.
 Your responses to the questions below can impact the best way to phrase your request.

 Before calling in sick, you should understand what type of sick leave you’re entitled to.
 Many companies outline their sick leave policy in the employee handbook, which might explain the specific steps of how to call in sick to work.

 Check if you have paid or unpaid sick leave and calculate how many days you have left.
 A common industry standard is six days of paid sick leave per year for full-time workers.